 Gratitude brings abundance.
 To feel grateful, we must open ourselves to the wealth of experience occurring all around us.
 It is about noticing and expressing appreciation for all the good things in life that bring you joy and sharing those feelings of thankfulness with everyone you meet.

-In other words, being grateful is about focusing on the blessings in life instead of focusing attention on the negative aspects of life, social media, or what one does not have.
+In other words, being grateful is about focusing on the blessings in life, rather than dwelling on the negative aspects, social media, or what one does not have.
 It is an acknowledgment of the kindness, generosity, or positive aspects of people, situations, or events.

-Feeling grateful can lead to various psychological and social benefits, including improved mood, increased overall well-being, enhanced relationships, and even physical health benefits.
-And the body of research proving the many benefits of gratitude continues to add up.
+Feeling grateful can have a positive impact on various psychological and social benefits, including improved mood, increased overall well-being, enhanced relationships, and even physical health benefits.
+The body of research proving the numerous benefits of gratitude continues to accumulate.

-Practicing gratitude is associated with increased happiness, well-being, and fulfillment.
+Practicing gratitude is associated with increased happiness, well-being, and overall life satisfaction.
 When we focus more on the positive aspects of life and what brings us joy, we can find greater satisfaction in our lives.

 Gratitude is not just a fleeting feeling but can also be cultivated as a consistent mindset or way of approaching life.
 Expressing gratitude can be done through words, actions, or even simply through the thoughts and feelings one experiences internally.

-Practicing gratitude can take many forms, such as keeping a gratitude journal where you regularly write down things you’re thankful for, expressing appreciation to others, or taking time to reflect on your life’s positive aspects.
+Practicing gratitude can take many forms, such as keeping a gratitude journal where you regularly write down things you’re thankful for, expressing appreciation to others, or taking time to reflect on the positive aspects of your life.
 Use the gratitude journal prompts provided in this post to help you get started!

 Related: Thanksgiving Gratitude Activities and Crafts

 Starting a gratitude journal and using printable gratitude prompts can help children and adults establish the habit of paying attention to the good things in life.
-And this list of 30 gratitude journal prompts can help children and adults find simple things they are thankful for and learn to express their gratitude.
+This list of 30 gratitude journal prompts can help children and adults discover simple things for which they are thankful and learn to express their gratitude.

 Giving more of our attention to the people, events, places, and things we are thankful for can lead to the simple pleasure of feeling grateful and fulfilled.
 Use these printable gratitude journal prompts to help create gratitude journal entries, or pass them around the table on Thanksgiving to share your gratitude with family members.